 Led by Jennifer Symonds, UCD, & Ricardo Böheim, Technical Univeristy of Munich.

 Young Social Innovators (YSI) promotes social innovation education in post-primary (secondary) schools across Ireland.
 Each year, YSI gives over 8,000 young people the opportunity to use their creativity to respond to social issues in their schools, communities, and beyond.
-Our evaluation of Young Social Innovators is supported by Young Social Innovators in partnership with the Irish Research Council.

 Bullying in School Contexts in Ireland